Mokhigul Khamdamova

 Mokhigul Khamdamova (born 2 October 1995) is an Uzbekistani Paralympic athlete.
 She won the gold medal in the women's discus throw F57 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She also competed in the women's shot put F57 event.

+Career

-In 2019, she competed in the women's shot put F57 event at the World Para Athletics Championships held in Dubai, United Arab Emirates.
+In 2019, Khamdamova competed in the women's shot put F57 event at the World Para Athletics Championships held in Dubai, United Arab Emirates.
 She also competed in the women's discus throw F57 event.